sandeep-2536/miniShell/README.md

 ## What's intentionally out of scope

-These were identified as low resume-value / high effort during planning, and skipped in favor of hardening what's already built:
+These were identified as  high effort during planning, and skipped in favor of hardening what's already built:

 - `&&` / `||` logical operators